keebinful/Miwok-App/README.md

 ===================================

 This app displays lists of vocabulary words for the user to learn the Miwok language.
-Used in a Udacity course in the Beginning Android Nanodegree.
+Created in a Udacity course in the Android Basics Nanodegree.